heptarch/heptarch.github.io/projects.md

 grants, venture capital, or quarterly revenue.

 But plenty of researchers
-have security of funding and don't win a Nobel Prize or an IEEE Medal.
+have security of funding and don't win a Nobel Prize or a Turing Award.
 Money is only something you worry about when there isn't enough!
 Of course, good industrial research is expensive, and more money means more talent, equipment, and time.
 But from a